hssn-20/project-proposal-template/README.md

 **UPDATE**

 That timeline was *HIGHLY* ambitious.
 The time needed to prepare the dataset is highly dependant on model architecture.
 An estimate is better made by those who have managed to train an LLM of this scale.
+1TB of RAM is not necessary as we can do processing in chunks

 ## Reproducibility